Kaiwá language

-Kaiwá is a Guarani language spoken by about 18,000 Kaiwá people in Brazil in the state of Mato Grosso do Sul and 510 people in northeastern Argentina.
+Kaiwá is a Tupi–Guarani spoken by about 18,000 Kaiwá people in Brazil in the state of Mato Grosso do Sul and 510 people in northeastern Argentina.
 Literacy is 5-10% in Kaiwá and 15–25% in Portuguese.
-Kaiwá proper is 70% lexically similar with the Pai Tavytera language, and its similarity to its linguistic cousin Guaraní, one of the two national-languages of Paraguay alongside the Spanish language, means it is even sometimes considered mutually intelligible.
+Kaiwá proper is 70% lexically similar to the Pai Tavytera language, and its similarity to its linguistic cousin Guarani, one of the two national-languages of Paraguay alongside the Spanish language, means it is even sometimes considered mutually intelligible.